 In dry weather, most of the Coast Path can be walked in just about any comfortable footwear with a good grip on the sole.
 However if it has been wet recently, or you are planning to walk one of the more rugged sections of the path you are better off with a pair of walking boots.
 Modern fabric boots are almost as comfortable as trainers, require minimal breaking in, and if they have a breathable fabric liner will keep your feet dry.

 Food & drink

-On most sections of the Coast Path there are many pubs and cafes en route.
-It's best to check before you set off tobe sure where you can get refreshments along the way (you’ll find details of pubs and cafes on all our walk pages), and if there aren’t any, take something to eat and drink.
+On most sections of the Coast Path you can easily forage off the land armed only with cash, by stopping at the many pubs and cafes along the route.
+But before you set off, check to see where you can get refreshments along the way (you’ll find details of pubs and cafes on all our walk pages), and if there aren’t any, take something to eat and drink.
 It’s also always worth keeping a few snack bars in your pack to give you a quick boost if you are flagging.

 As you can see from the many photos on this website, you’re going to be walking through beautiful coastal scenery, so a camera is great way of recording your journey.
 We’d also love to see your photos, so please post them on our Facebook page, or enter them into our annual photo competition.
 Each year the best pictures win some great prizes and are used in a South West Coast Path calendar.

 Packing for a multi-day trip